fminna/Group_B_AM_24/README.md

-# Group B - Trento Experiments
+# Group B - Amsterdam Experiments

 This repository contains the Helm Charts and GitHub Actions that Group B will analyze.